In this article, you can discover…

 When your employer hands you a workers’ compensation form, fill it out promptly and return it to them.
 A responsible employer will complete the bottom portion, sign it, and give you a copy before sending you directly to a doctor.

-If you choose to mail the form to your employer, make sure to send it via certified mail with a return receipt requested.
+If you choose to mail the form to your employer, make sure to send it via certified mail return receipt requested.
 Keep this return receipt as proof that your employer received the form.

-This might involve your collecting and producing material safety data sheets in light of chemical exposure to prove that the substance was toxic.
+This might involve collecting and producing material safety data sheets in light of chemical exposure to prove the substance was toxic.
 In both cases, if your claim is denied, you may then request to see a Qualified Medical Evaluator.

-Personal injury cases can be incredibly emotionally taxing for those involved.
+Workers’ compensation cases can be incredibly emotionally taxing for those involved.
 How do I empathize with my clients and support them through the process?
 By truly listening and engaging in meaningful dialogue.
 I understand that you know your body better than anyone else, and your insights can be invaluable in shaping the best approach to your case.

 On a personal level, my connection to the struggles of injury is profound.
 My wife, who is also an attorney, was seriously injured on the job just months after we married in 1998.
 Her injury left her 100% disabled, and she hasn’t been able to work since 2000.
-We recently settled her workers’ compensation case after 25 years of active litigation.

 While I didn’t represent her, she had an excellent lawyer.
 Living with someone who has endured such a serious injury has deepened my empathy for my clients.
 I have a better understanding of what you’re facing and am more equipped to advocate successfully on your behalf in court.